+Proficient with Distinction 3.5-4.0 3.5-4.0

+Proficient 2.0-3.4 2.0-3.4

+Partially Proficient 1.5-1.9 1.0-1.9

+Substantially Below Proficient 0.0-1.4 0.009

-- Proficient with Distinction The student is exceeding the grade level competencies.
-He/She extends concepts and skills to a greater depth than presented. - Proficient The student is meeting the grade level competencies.
-He/She is able to grasp key concepts, processes, and skills. - Partially Proficient The student is progressing toward the grade level competencies.
-He/She performs inconsistently in regards to accuracy and quality. - Substantially Below Proficient The student is not meeting the grade level competencies.
+Proficient with Distinction - The student is exceeding the grade level competencies.
+He/She extends concepts and skills to a greater depth than presented.

+Proficient - The student is meeting the grade level competencies.
+He/She is able to grasp key concepts, processes, and skills.

+Partially Proficient - The student is progressing toward the grade level competencies.
+He/She performs inconsistently in regards to accuracy and quality.

+Substantially Below Proficient - The student is not meeting the grade level competencies.

 He/She is not demonstrating understanding of key concepts and skills.